junaidch05/APA-style-docx-using-python/Readme.md

 # APA Style Document Creation

 This repository contains scripts to help students create documents in APA format.
 It is designed for those who are unfamiliar with APA formatting rules.
+User just have to write text in textbox and click on generate button.
 This is the first phase of the project, which uses JSON to manage document details.
 In the next phase, the project will be updated to use a database for storing document details.

 ## Features